amanzi/amanzi/doc/input_spec/AmanziNativeSpecV4.rst

 * `"discretization method`" [string] helps to test new discretization methods.
-  The available options are `"mfd scaled`", `"optimized mfd scaled`", `"two-point flux approximation`", `"two point flux approximation`" and `"support operator`".
+  The available options are `"mfd scaled`", `"optimized mfd scaled`", `"finite volume`" and `"support operator`".
   The last option reproduces discretization method implemented in RC1.
+  The second option is recommended for general meshes.
-  The third option is recommended for orthogonal meshes and diagonal absolute permeability.
+  The third option is recommended for orthogonal meshes and diagonal absolute permeability tensor.
-  The second option is still experimental (no papers were published) and produces an optimal discretization.

 * `"plot time history`" [bool] produces an ASCII file with time history when exists.